Types of Ecommerce Business Models Working Right NowBy Jamie Toyne

 It is a fairly limiting business model however, as you are very reliant on the supplier.
 If demand goes up can they meet demand?
 And if there is a delay in delivery, or a problem with the product quality, then there is very little you can do.

 How do you get started with dropshipping?
 Sign up to a dropshipping network, create a site, find some suppliers, and start marketing your products.
+Also read out guide here to learn about the pros and cons.

 Pros of dropshipping: